KristekQQ/rust/README.md

 ## Building

-Install the WebAssembly target for Rust and build with `wasm-pack`:
+Install the WebAssembly target for Rust and build with `wasm-pack`.
+The WebGPU API in `web-sys` is still unstable, so compilation requires enabling those APIs via `RUSTFLAGS`.
+The `wgpu` crate also needs the `webgpu` feature enabled (already set in `Cargo.toml`).

 ```bash
 rustup target add wasm32-unknown-unknown